In-depth Q&A: The IPCC’s sixth assessment report on climate science

 Finally, the report says that “abrupt human-caused changes to the water cycle cannot be excluded”.
 Continued deforestation in the Amazon in combination with a warming climate, for example, “raises the probability that this ecosystem will cross a tipping point into a dry state during the 21st century (low confidence)”, the report says.

 In addition, palaeoclimate records suggest a collapse of the Atlantic Meridional Overturning Circulation (AMOC) causes “abrupt shifts in the water cycle (high confidence), such as a southward shift in the tropical rain belt, weakening of the African and Asian monsoons and strengthening of southern hemisphere monsoons”, the report notes.
-(See: What does the report say about abrupt changes, or ‘tipping points’?)
+(See: What does the report say about abrupt changes and ‘tipping points’?)

 Climate change is causing ice and snow to melt across much of the planet.
 The report has high confidence that, between the decades of 1979-88 and 2010-19, average monthly August-October Arctic sea ice area shrunk by around one quarter – resulting in the loss of around 2m square kilometres (km2) of ice.